 Summer months in the French Alps attract tourists from all around the globe.
-Since 2014, tourism has been steadily increasing in this area and it has become a popular destination for hikers and mountain bikers seeking an outdoorsy summer holiday.
-Thanks to tourist offices constantly reinventing themselves and offering a wide range of summer activities, 22.4 million stays were recorded in the summer of 2017 and this figure is expected to grow in the years to come.
+Since 2014, tourism has been steadily increasing in this area and it has become a popular destination for hikers and mountain bikers.
+Thanks to tourist offices constantly reinventing themselves and offering a wide range of summer activities, 22.6 million stays were recorded in the summer of 2018 and this figure is expected to grow in the years to come.

 This growth has had an impact on the dynamism of the region and the property market as more and more tourists are looking for properties to rent in the summer months.
-This makes owning a property in the French Alps even more valuable as property here can benefit from capital appreciation as the resorts develop and achieve rental yields in the summer too, not just during winter.
+This makes owning a property in the French Alps even more valuable as property here can benefit from capital appreciation as the resorts develop and achieve rental yields throughout the year, not just during winter.

 Even if winter makes up 61% of the annual tourist numbers, summer and spring still account for 36% of tourist visits.
 In terms of rentals, this means that the ski season is inevitably the most sought-after period, but that the demand for holiday homes for short stays remains high in summer.